Topic-specific policies

 Status of the standard

-The standard was first published in 2015 and confirmed unchanged in 2021.
+The first edition was published in 2015 and confirmed unchanged in 2021.

 Related standards